-Once you have that lawyer to work with, he or she will want to see that you have filed an accident report regarding the incident that caused your injury and a medical report detailing the treatment you received after the accident.
+Once you have that lawyer to work with, they will want to see that you have filed an accident report regarding the incident that caused your injury and a medical report detailing the treatment you received after the accident.

-With this information and anything else you can provide your lawyer will be able to decide how to proceed.
-Your lawyer will also decide which laws to use to make your claim.
+With this information and anything else you can provide, your lawyer can decide how to proceed.
+Your lawyer will also determine which laws to use to make your claim.
 With the expertise of your lawyer, you will be able to ensure that your claim is filed before statutes of limitation run out and you have no options left.

 This professional will also help you avoid many other mistakes and decide whether your case can be settled in arbitration or needs to go to trial.

 With a maritime lawyer to guide and represent you, you can rest assured that you stand the best chance of getting the maximum compensation you deserve for your accident and injury.